csr/csr/README.md

 ### Hi there 👋

 My name is Cesare and I'm pursing a MSc in Computer Science at [KTH](https://www.kth.se/) and [Aalto University](https://www.aalto.fi/en).
 In the past, I worked on several iOS apps, attended Apple WWDC as a scholar, interned at Twitter, and contributed to Python Open Source projects through the [MLH Fellowship](https://fellowship.mlh.io/).
 I'm sometimes active on [Stack Overflow](https://stackoverflow.com/users/1135714/cesare).
+I get excited when working on consumer products – view my projects at [cesare.io](https://cesare.io)

 <!--
 **csr/csr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.